davestewart/extension-bus/README.md

 - simple cross-process messaging
 - named buses to easily target processes
 - nested handlers with an API-like interface
-- transparent handling of sync and async calls
+- transparent handling of sync and async handlers
+- transparent handling of process and handler errors
 - transparent handling of internal and external calls
-- transparent handling of process and runtime errors
 - a consistent interface for process, tab and external calls

-Typical usage looks like:
+Once configured with targets and handlers, typical [messaging code](#sending-a-message) looks like the following:

 ```ts
 const result = await bus.call('some/handler', payload)
 ```

+And with consistent handling of [errors and edge cases](#error-handling) messaging becomes intuitive, simple and straightforward.

 ## Usage